An erect shrub growing to 1 metre tall by 1 metre wide. Branchlets are densely hairy and densely glandular, square to rhombic.

-It is naturally confined to a small area of NSW, growing in dry sclerophyll shrubland and woodland, on shallow sandy soils, in crevices and on slopes with rocky sandstone platforms and outcrops.
-Occurs mainly in Wollemi National Park and Rylstone district in New South Wales (central tablelands and central western slopes divisions).
+It is grows in dry sclerophyll shrubland and woodland, on shallow sandy soils, in crevices and on slopes with rocky sandstone platforms and outcrops.

-Leaves in opposite pairs (rarely in 3-leaf whorls), dark green above, paler below, almost glabrous, egg-shaped to narrow egg-shaped, to 25 mm long and to 8 mm wide on a petiole to 2 mm long.
+Prostanthera have simple, opposite and usually odorous leaves.
+In this species, leaves are dark green above, paler below, almost glabrous, ovate to narrow-ovate, to 25 mm long and to 8 mm wide, on a petiole to 2 mm long.

 Flowers have a shape described as labiate (applies to all Lamiaceae flowers) with 5 petals varying in their size, fused at their base, produced in leaf axils.